serenatoon/MSA-Module2/README.md

 # MSA-Module2

-Checks whether or not your photo is a chicken
+Tells you whether your photo is a chicken, chick, or undetermined.